Lu Su: Moving to Jiangdong

 Lu Su led his followers and some civilians southward to Juchao County to join Zhou Yu.
 He ordered able-bodied young men to guard the rear while the others continued moving forward.
 The local authorities sent some armed horsemen to stop Lu Su and his followers from leaving.
 When the riders caught up with them, Lu Su turned back and said, "All of you are capable men, so you should understand what's going on.
-The Empire is now in a state of chaos.
+The Tianxia is now in a state of chaos.
 While you won't be rewarded for your efforts (even if you manage to stop us), you will also not be punished for failing to stop us.
 Do you really want to force us to fight?"
 He then placed a shield upright on the ground and fired an arrow at it.
 The arrow pierced through the shield.
 The horsemen realised that they could not stop Lu Su so they gave up and left.
 Lu Su and his followers then crossed the Yangtze River with Zhou Yu and arrived in Jiangdong, where they met Sun Ce, who also saw great potential in Lu Su.

 In Jiangdong, Lu Su lived in Qu'e County (曲阿縣; in present-day Danyang, Jiangsu) for some time before making a short trip back to Dongcheng County later to attend his grandmother's funeral.

 Nearly leaving Jiangdong

-Liu Ye, a friend of Lu Su, once wrote a letter to him: "Warlords and heroes have emerged all over the Empire.
+Liu Ziyang, a friend of Lu Su, once wrote a letter to him: "Warlords and heroes have emerged all over the Tianxia.
 I believe the time has come for me to put my talents to good use.
 I am in a rush to fetch my mother but I will be stopping at Dongcheng County for a while.
 I heard that recently there is one Zheng Bao (鄭寶) who has rallied thousands of followers in Chaohu and gained control over some very fertile lands.
 Many people in Lujiang Commandery are planning to join him – including myself.
 As of now, he is still gathering followers.
 You should act fast and not miss this opportunity."
-Lu Su agreed with what Liu Ye told him.
+Lu Su agreed with what Liu Ziyang told him.
 After his grandmother's funeral, Lu Su returned to Qu'e County and planned to leave Jiangdong and head north to join Zheng Bao.
 However, after he found out that Zhou Yu had fetched his mother to Wu Commandery (around present-day Suzhou, Jiangsu), he gave up his plan to leave Jiangdong and headed to Wu Commandery to meet Zhou Yu.